Korićani Cliffs massacre: Location of the remains

 Although some remains were located by experts in 2003 thanks to testimony from survivors and a confession by Damir Ivankovic, until 2009 the whereabouts of most of the victims remained unknown.
 The bodies were thought probably to have been buried in mass graves in various locations of Bosnia and Herzegovina.

 After no serious investigation to locate the missing persons or bodies was undertaken by the authorities, in September 2008 the Advocacy Center – TRIAL (ACT) Project lodged six individual applications before the European Court of Human Rights in relation to the disappearance of eight Bosniak men during the massacre at Mount Vlasic, on behalf of their relatives.

 In July/August 2009 the Bosnian Institute for Missing Persons (IMP) investigated a mass grave site at the Korićani Cliffs.
 By the end of August 2009, the remains of at least 60 individuals had been exhumed from the deep ravine.
-Some of the bodies were burned and it was believed that others had been moved in order to hide the traces of the crime According to Amor Mašović of the IMP, these are the dead from one of the buses.
+As it turned out, some of the bodies were burned and others had been moved in order to hide the traces of the crime.
+According to Amor Mašović of the IMP, these were the dead from one of the buses.

 In December 2010 the Bosnian Institute for Missing Persons said an additional search will be carried out as it is believed another mass grave could exist at the Korićani Cliffs.

+In 2017, new round of searches started at the Korićani Cliffs.
+By October of the same year, Bosnia’s Institute for Missing Persons confirmed exhumation of the remains of 137 people.
+As of 2019, 181 victims were identified.

+On July 21, 2019, a funeral ceremony was held near Prijedor and the remains of 86 victims were buried.

+Remembrance

+Every year memorials are held on the anniversary of the shooting at the Koricani Cliffs on Mount Vlasic.

+Most of the survivors left the country and live abroad, avoiding any contacts with the media for personal safety reasons.

 In popular culture

-An account of the massacre was portrayed in Safe Area Goražde.
+An account of the massacre was portrayed in a journalistic comic book Safe Area Goražde.